rnzaws/ecs_poc/README.md

 ### Kinesis
 In this POC, the sample [404 service](https://github.com/rnzsgh/404) writes events to an [Amazon Kinesis Stream](https://aws.amazon.com/kinesis/streams/) for downstream processing.
-The purpose of this example was to showcase IAM Roles for tasks.
+The purpose of this example is to showcase [IAM Roles for Tasks](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).

 [ops/cfn/system-kinesis.cfn.yml](ops/cfn/system-kinesis.cfn.yml)